thegreenwebfoundation/developer-docs/src/docs/co2js/models.md

 const estimate = version4.perByte(1000);
 ```

+Learn more about the [different methods available when using the Sustainable Web Design Model](/co2js/methods/), including how to adjust variables used within the model.

 ## Using the OneByte model

 If you want to use the OneByte model, then you'll need to let CO2.js know.
 This can be done by passing in a `model` parameter with a value of `"1byte"` when you initiate a new `co2()` object.